 Dr. Teixeira: Six hours, eight hours.
 Yeah.

 Recovery and Rehabilitation After Free Functional Muscle Transfer (FFMT)

 Dr. Teixeira: After this type of surgery . . .
-It's a big surgery, so there's going to be a lot of bruising, there's going to be a lot of swelling, patients could be having some pain afterwards.
-After a couple of weeks, generally those things die down.
+It's a big surgery, so there's going to be a lot of bruising, there's going to be a lot of swelling, and patients could be having some pain afterward.
+After a couple of weeks, generally, those things die down.
 And then there's a long waiting period for the nerves to reconnect.